websystemspl/WS-Custom-Checkout/README.md

 == Description ==

-A plugin to add shoppings steps on woocommerce checkout page.
+This plugin adds shopping steps to the WooCommerce checkout page.

 == Installation ==

 1. Upload the plugin folder to your /wp-content/plugins/ folder.
-2. Go to the **Plugins** page and activate the plugin.
+2. Go to the Plugins page and activate the plugin.
-3. Active shopping steps in plugin settings
+3. Activate shopping steps in the plugin settings.

 == Frequently Asked Questions ==

 = How do I use this plugin? =
+To use this plugin, follow these steps:

-Firstly you need to set up plugin in settings page.
+Set up the plugin on the settings page.

-= How to uninstall the plugin? =
+= How do I uninstall the plugin? =

+To uninstall the plugin:
+Deactivate the plugin.
-Simply deactivate and delete the plugin.
+Delete the plugin.

 == Screenshots ==
 1-Pattern. screenshot-1.png